 Glenary, Darjeeling (137 years old)

-One of the oldest confectioners in the country, Glenary is an iconic bakery-cum-restaurant serving delectable desserts, chocolates, Darjeeling tea, breakfasts, and roasted pork.
+One of the oldest eateries In India in the country, Glenary is an iconic bakery-cum-restaurant serving delectable desserts, chocolates, Darjeeling tea, breakfasts, and roasted pork.
 The vibe of this dainty colonial place compliments the stunning views of Darjeeling perfectly.

 Fun fact: Glenary’s was earlier named “Vado”.